"Charlie Beckett is the UK’s leading explicator of networked journalism"

 POLIS Financial Journalism Research Project

 Led by Dr Damian Tambini of the LSE Media and Communication Department, POLIS/LSE’s Financial Journalism research project has been set up to look at the ethical and professional issues raised in the new environment of market, regulatory and technological changes.
 The project will conduct a detailed study of the changing practices of financial journalism, and the changing habits of financial information users (different types of investors).
 Based on fieldwork research, we plan to compare London, New York and Hong Kong as major financial markets.
-The project, which has the support of LSE director and POLIS board member Howard Davies, aims to research the following issues:
+The project, which has the support of LSE director Howard Davies, aims to research the following issues:

 • What are the patterns of current information use by investors?
 How are they changing with regard to blogs, global media and new information sources?